spiroid/docker-owncloud/README.md

   $ cd docker-owncloud
 ```

-## OwnCloud + NGINX + Postgresql

-This docker image is based on [Debian Jessie](http://www.debian.org/releases/testing/) release and contains all the components with no external dependencies.
-Installed applications:

-* NGINX as front webserver
+## Intro

+This builds two docker elements in order to run owncloud :

+* One image with a nginx + php-fpm web server with configuration options tuned for owncloud
+* A docker data container volume in order to allow you to persist the data between different containers

-* Postgresql as database backend
+## Postgresql database

-* PHP5 + PHP-FPM
-* OwnCloud version 6.0.0a
-* Supervisord to monitor running processes
+The default install is setup for PostgreSQL database, but no docker image is provided.
+Please use an already existing and well prepared postgresql image from docker hub, or use fig :)
+More on that in the next section.

+## Build

-### Some details
+### FIG

-#### SSL Certificate

-Your owncloud instance will only be avaiable on HTTPS.
-In order to make it work you'll need to provide a valid SSL certificate.
-It can be a self signed certificate or a certificate generated and signed by a trusted authority.
-You need to put a couple of files in the resources/ssl directory.
-The expected file names are owncloud.crt and owncloud.key and they are *required* to successfully generate the docker image.

-#### Postgresql database

-A specific postgresql database is created during the build process.
-I followed vagrant conventions and by default the db name, user and password are 'owncloud'

-### Building the image
+### Building manually

-cd to the directory where you cloned the repository.
+Replace ```<your pseudo>``` by a prefix you want to appear in your local docker image registry.

 ```
-  $ cd owncloud-postgresql
+$ docker build -t <your pseudo>/owncloud ./owncloud
-  $ docker build -t <your pseudo>/owncloud-postgresql .
+$ docker build -t <your pseudo>/owncloud-nginx ./owncloud-nginx
 ```

-replace ```<your pseudo>``` by a prefix you want to appear in your local docker image registry.

-### Runnning the container
+## Running with fig

+As simple as :

 ```
-  $ docker run -p 443 -h 'hostname' -d  <your pseudo>/owncloud-postgresql
+  $ fig up
 ```